Astro-Dev1/Astrosight.ai/README.md

 ## 📞 Contact

 For any queries or support:
-- Email: admin@astroanswer.co
+- Email: admin@astrosight.com
 - WhatsApp: +91-9964128377

 ---

-Built with ❤️ by the AstroAnswer Team
+Built with ❤️ by the AstroSight Team